 Namibia has extremely interesting history – too much to write about in a travel blog.
 However, one historical fact is that Germans have major involvement in the country and continue to make up a large part of the population today.
 In the late 1800s, Namibia was a German colony called German South-West Africa.

 After World War I, the League of Nations mandated South Africa as Namibia’s administrator.
 Following World War II, the United Nations (UN) General Assembly started a Trusteeship bringing former German colonies back to Namibia under UN control.
 Legal arguments about control of Namibia officially ended in October 1966 when South-West Africa (Namibia) came under the direct responsibility of the UN.

 Today there is still strong German influence and history in Namibia.
-German businesses are everywhere and throughout the desert you see old rusty German trucks and cars that were deserted after the war.
+German businesses are everywhere and throughout the desert you see old rusty German trucks and cars that were abandoned after the war.